nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Pool feature
 This feature allows users to create and add a pool to the list of pools, through the use of a `pool` command.

-Design considerations include the `pool` command being able to be used in complement with the `find` command.
+Design considerations include the `pool` command being able to be used in conjunction with the `find` command.
 For instance, the user would first use `find tag/female` and then followed by `pool n/Alice p/91234567 d/MONDAY t/1930 c/2 c/3`.
 The `find tag/female` command first filters the list of displayed passengers, such that only passengers with the `female` tag would be displayed.
 Calling the `pool` command would then assign `Alice` with number `91234567` to be the driver of the passengers specified by the indices for the currently displayed list.